1. ORIGIN OF OCEAN SALT

 11 Arizona Museum of Natural History.
 The Hohokam.
 Consulted on February 19, 2015.

 12 American Society of Civil Engineers.
 1990.
 Irrigated agriculture: Is it sustainable?
 Chapter 28 in Agricultural salinity assessement and management.
-Manuals and Reports on Engineering Practice No. 71, New York.
+Manuals and Reports on Engineering Practice No. 71, 1st edition, New York.

 13 Ponce, V. M. 2009.
 Sustainable runoff for basin salt balance.
 Online article.